JeremySpradlin/JeremySpradlin.github.io/_posts/2020-07-30-Solar_Weather.md

 that would traverse the sky from one side to the other.
 Indeed, many religions, both old and modern, hold the Sun as an object of worship.
 The first recorded observations of the sun date back to China, circa 2300 BC.
 These were mostly just obserations for tracking seasons, until about a thousand years later when the
 Egyptions invented the Sun Dial, allowing us to utilize the sun for keeping track of time in a more precise manner throughout each day.
 For millenia after this, not much changed.
-Records were kept of it's movement through the sky, it's eclipses and other phenonemna as our limited ability to observe allowed, but it was not until 1610 when, using a telescope, the first detailed obserations of sunspots were recorded by Galileo.
+Records were kept of its movement through the sky, its eclipses and other phenonemna as our limited ability to observe allowed, but it was not until 1610 when, using a telescope, the first detailed obserations of sunspots were recorded by Galileo.

 It was a centuries later, around the middle of the 19th century, that scientists began to recognize patterns in how the number of sunspots changed on the sun,